 Design the workflow of the project.
-What are the various tasks, who should complete what tasks before even beginning the project?
+What are the various tasks, and who should complete what tasks before beginning the project?
 These are the questions you need to discuss.

 Identify or create tools:

-Tools can be beneficial to track the progress of each task on an ongoing basis.
+Tools can be beneficial for tracking the progress of each task on an ongoing basis.
 Identify and use appropriate means to ease the job.

 Confirm whether every task has been appropriately assigned or not:

-Once the duties are assigned, don’t forget to double-check.
-Ensure that all assignments have been given to approvers and contributors per the project’s workflow.
+Once the duties get assigned, don’t forget to double-check.
+Verify that approvers have received all the assignments and contributors per the project’s workflow.

 What Is a DACI Chart?

 DACI chart is a project management flowchart that looks like a table.